open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ![Planet Login Screen](images/tg-planet-navigate-member-login-updated-picture.png)

-2. Fill out the resulting form and completing the form, click “_Register_.”
+2. Fill out the resulting form and after completing the form, click “_Register_.”
 You are now a member!

 ![Add New Member](images/tg-planet-navigate-add-member.png)